Antsbatscats/GCSE-mini-programming-task/README.md

 ## Fully fuctional program that is written solely in Python: Creating an Graphical Interface with Custom Tkinter!

-This Project is a Complete GSCE course work task (depensive of the school), that as designed to create a interface in which a carpenter can add his customers and their quotes into a system for futrue reference and use.
+This Project is a Complete GSCE course work task (depensive of the school), that was designed to create a interface in which a carpenter can add his customers and their quotes into a system for futrue reference and use.

 This is a three part program does the following: